Basic Horse Hoof Anatomy (Bottom View of the Hoof)

 Central sulcus

 The central sulcus is the groove running down the middle of the frog.
+In a healthy hoof, it should be open, shallow, free from a central crack, and free from loose tissue.

 If the central sulcus is contracted, narrow, and showing a deep crack, it indicates the frog isn't properly developed or load-bearing, and the back of the hoof is not fully engaging as it should.